jonnonz1/nz-statute-book/acts/public/1989/oranga-tamariki-act-1989.md

 (5) In this section, the term social worker includes a person employed in the speciality of social work by the director of a child and family support service, or by an iwi social service or a cultural social service, who consents to make a report under this section.

 ### 187 Cultural and community reports
-(1) Where the court makes a declaration under section 67 that a child or young person is in need of care or protection, the court may, before making any order referred to in section 83(1), of its own motion, or at the request of any of the persons specified in subsection (2), require any person to report to the court on—
+(1) Where the court makes a care or protection order that a child or young person is in need of care or protection, the court may, before making any order referred to in section 83(1), of its own motion, or at the request of any of the persons specified in subsection (2), require any person to report to the court on—
   (a) the heritage and the ethnic, cultural, or community ties and values of the child or young person or the child's or young person's family, whanau, or family group:
   (b) the availability of any resources within the community that would, or would be likely to, assist the child or young person or the child's or young person's family, whanau, or family group:
   (c) where the declaration was made on the ground specified in section 14(1)﻿(a) or (b), the availability of any option—